-- · identifying and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board); - reviewing and evaluating incumbent directors; - overseeing periodic evaluations of the Board's performance, including committees of the Board; - · considering and making recommendations to the Board regarding the Board's leadership structure; - making recommendations to the Board on continuing education of directors; and - developing and making recommendations to the Board regarding our corporate governance guidelines, ethical compliance, insider trading policy, and other related policies.
+- identifying and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board); - reviewing and evaluating incumbent directors; - overseeing periodic evaluations of the Board's performance, including committees of the Board; - considering and making recommendations to the Board regarding the Board's leadership structure; - making recommendations to the Board on continuing education of directors; and - developing and making recommendations to the Board regarding our corporate governance guidelines, code of conduct, ethical compliance, insider trading policy, and other related policies.

+The Nominating and Corporate Governance Committee also oversees risks related to environmental, social, and governance issues.
 The Nominating and Corporate Governance Committee believes that candidates for our Board should have certain minimum qualifications, including the ability to read and understand basic financial statements and having the highest personal integrity and ethics.
 The Nominating and Corporate Governance Committee also considers such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment, and having the commitment to rigorously represent the long-term interests of the Company's stockholders.
 However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of the Company, and the long-term interests of stockholders.
 In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity, age, skills, and such other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience, and capability.

 In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews these directors' overall service to the Company during their terms, including the number of meetings attended, level of participation, quality of performance, and any other relationships and transactions that might impair the directors' independence.
-The Nominating and Corporate Governance Committee also takes into account the results of Board, committee, and director evaluations, which are conducted annually.
+The Nominating and Corporate Governance Committee also takes into account the results of Board, committee, and director evaluations, which are conducted annually on a group and individual basis.